 Opportunity at National Institute of Standards and Technology (NIST)

-Analysis of Individual Atmospheric Particles to Understand Aerosol Effects on Climate
+Analysis of Individual Atmospheric Particles to Understand Aerosol Effects on Environment and Climate

 Material Measurement Laboratory, Materials Measurement Science Division

 Please note: This Agency only participates in the February and August reviews.

 A major source of uncertainty in predicting climate change is due to our incomplete understanding of how various types of mixed-phase particles in the atmosphere interact with short-wave solar radiation and long-wave radiation from Earth’s surface.
 The extent that mixed-phase particles scatter light and cool the atmosphere or absorb radiation and warm the atmosphere depends on the internal structure and chemical composition of particles as well as their overall size and shape.
 Since particle composition significantly affects optical properties, it is necessary to investigate microscopically the three-dimensional chemical structure of individual particles.
 Another recent environmental concern is the identity and amount of microplastics in ambient air.
 As with atmospheric particles affecting climate, microscopy of individual microplastic particles is necessary to quantify the extent that airborne microplastics are airborne pollutants.